 Examination of the middle school concept and the rationale for designing educational programs for effective teaching of students at grades 6--8.
 The course will focus on the needs of middle school student, the effective application of the middle school concept and how teachers could effectively deal with issues related to the middle school.

-This course examines contemporary issues of the American secondary school: school reform and effectiveness, desegregation, cultural pluralism, curriculum innovation, and social change.
-Prerequisite: Graduate student and successful completion of at least two graduate level courses, and consent of advisor.
+This course examines contemporary issues and trends in education such as school reform and effectiveness, desegregation, cultural relevancy, curriculum innovation, and social change.
+Prerequisite: Graduate student and consent of advisor.

 This course will include examination of three basic areas of philosophy: (a) metaphysics or what is real; (b) epistemology, or what is true; and (c) axiology or what is good, and the relationship of these issues to educational theory and practice.
 This material will provide a framework for exploration of questions, issues and models of education.
 Prerequisite: Graduate student standing and consent of advisor.